easytarget/MQ-Pro-IO/README.md

 - TODO: Wifi Setup
 - Run `apt update` then `apt upgrade` and install whatever else you need.

-The only thing not working out of the box is Bluetooth; this requires a Device Tree modification to fix.
+The only thing **not working** out of the box is **Bluetooth**; this requires a Device Tree modification to fix.
 See below.

+The HDMI console with a USB kbd and mouse works well, install `gpm` to get a working mouse in it.
+Once i had bluetooth working I was able to attach and use a bluetooth kbd+mouse with no issues.

+#### Note:
-I did try installing XFCE, it took 1+ hrs to log in and get a totally unusable desktop, the GPU support is obviously not there yet.
-Fortunately I have no plans to use a desktop.
+I experimentally installed XFCE, it took 1+ hrs to log in and get a totally unusable desktop, the GPU support is obviously not there yet.
+Fortunately I have no plans to use a desktop and so it got de-installed asap.

-- The HDMI/USB kbd and mouse console works well, install `gpm` to get a working mouse in it.
-I was able to attach and use a bluetooth kbd+mouse with no issues.
+# My Motivation:
 My MQ PRO is connected to a Waveshare LORA hat, I want to make it work but the default Nezha device tree conflicts with some of the pins my HAT uses.
 So I decided to 'fix' this be putting a better device tree on it.

 ![My Hardware](reference/IMG_20240503_122325~3.jpg)

 # Device Trees
-TODO:

-general explanation,
+TODO: general explanation,

-links to the ones I have (hint: look in ./device-tree in this repo)

-document the trees I have made and provide
+My pre-compiled device-trees are in the [here](./precompiled-trees).
+- I still need to firm up and document how to deploy them!

-work out how to make this all permanent and able to survive a kernel upgrade.
+- I still need to work out how to make this all permanent and able to survive a kernel upgrade.

+## Roll Your Own Device Tree
+Hopefully you can find what you want in the precompiled trees, or use the vanilla tree and dynamically create your devices on it via PinCTL.

+But if not; my somewhat limited notes on compiling the tree, plus a script that handles running the C preprocessor on them (needed to get a working binary) are in the [device-tree](./device-tree) folder.

+# Enabling Bluetooth
+You need one of the new device trees provided (*except the original Nezha one*) since these correctly map UART1 onto the BT controller (with RTS/CTS).

+Once that is in place you still need the correct firmware for this particular device, a copy of this is in the [bluetooth firmware][./bt-fw] folder.
+* Copy the two firmware (`.bin`) files to `/usr/lib/firmware/` on the MQ PRO and reboot.

-## Allwinner D1 GPIO pins
+# Allwinner D1 GPIO pins
 The **D1** SOC runs at 3v3, and you must not exceed this on any of the GPIO pins.
 The drive current is also very limited, a maximum of 4mA on any individual pin, and 6mA total across a bank of pins (eg the 12 pins in the `*PB*` bank combined cannot draw more than 6mA!).

 Pins are organised into 7 'banks' (*PA*, *PB*, etc to *PG*) of up to 32 pins, but most banks have fewer pins.

+There is a big table in the D1 datasheet that shows all possible functions each pin ccan assume.

-## Default MQ-Pro mappings (as described in the schematic and other docs) looks like this:
+## Default MQ-Pro mappings?
-This is derived from the schematics; showing the specific GPIO pin assignments envisioned by MangoPI on the MQ Pro GPIO connector.
+The mapping as described in the schematics; showing the specific GPIO pin assignments envisioned by MangoPI on the MQ Pro GPIO connector.

-TODO: *I will use this as a basis for my 'general' DeviceTree I make for connecting to the LoRA HAT.*
+**Not what you get by default with Ubuntu**
 ```text
                  3v3  -  1  o o   2 -  5v
      i2c0 SDA   PG13 --  3  o o   4 -  5v